KortexGit/DataStructuresCheatsheet/README.md

 # Data Structures Cheatsheet
-A cheatsheet for Data Structures giving examples along with common operations to act as a reference
+A cheatsheet for Data Structures giving examples along with common operations